 Don’t forget that you Gentiles used to be outsiders.
 You were called “uncircumcised heathens” by the Jews, who were proud of their circumcision, even though it affected only their bodies and not their hearts.
 In those days you were living apart from Christ.
 You were excluded from citizenship among the people of Israel, and you did not know the covenant promises God had made to them.
 You lived in this world without God and without hope.
 But now you have been united with Christ Jesus.
 Once you were far away from God, but now you have been brought near to him through the blood of Christ.

 So now we have made the argument that the sacrifices under the law were not adequate to make us righteous, nor do we have the power within ourselves to achieve that goal.
-So truly we are left in a helpless, pitiful and lost condition.
-Was this Yahweh’s intention, to point out our condition and then abandon us to fend for ourselves.
+So we truly are left in a helpless, pitiful and lost condition.
+Was this Yahweh’s intention, to point out our condition and then abandon us to fend for ourselves?

 Before the Law